SenseLogic/LINGUI/README.md

 ### Functions

-Function can have parameters, which are translation variables providing one or several of the following informations :
+A function can have parameters, which are translation variables with the following properties :

 *   a text (`$`);
 *   a quantity text (`*`), which can be either an integer (`#`) or real (`%`) value;
 *   a genre (`&`).

+A function can declare local translation variables, which can be used to temporarily store partial translations.

-By default, functions return a translated string, which is the concatenation of the string value of all their executed statements.
+A function returns a translated string, which is the concatenation of its evaluated textual expressions.

-Unless the function has a single-line definition, this result is transparently accumulated inside an implicit `result` translation variable.
+It is transparently stored inside an implicit `result` translation variable, unless the function has a single-line definition.

-If the function name is prefixed by a colon (`:`), the function will return the `result` translation variable itself, instead of just its text property.
+If the function name is prefixed by a colon (`:`), the function returns the `result` translation variable itself, instead of just its text property.

 ### Statements

+*   Textual expressions

+    ```lua
+    "Some text...\n"
+    GetTitleCase( Swords( 2* ) )
+    ```

 *   Conditions